-Clare Webb - Health and Physical Activity Manage, Wiltshire Council
+Clare Webb - Health and Activity Manager, Wiltshire Council

 With a background in Sports Development Clare holds a Degree in Leisure Management and a Post Graduate Degree in Sport and Physical Activity.
 Currently studying for a Chartered Institute of Management Diploma in Leadership and Management, Clare will discuss her work around loneliness and isolation.

 As a netball plater Clare knows the physical and mental benefits of an active lifestyle and when she’s not playing her favourite sport she runs, enjoys a good spin class and loves lifting weights!

 Jess Ryan - Mental Health and Older People Public Health Specialist

 Jess works in Public Health in Wiltshire and is based in Trowbridge.
 She started as a Public Health Practitioner working on Local Area Coordination, a multi-agency led programme preventing loneliness, social isolation and empowering individuals and communities.

 More recently, Jess has been appointed as the Mental Health and Older People Public Health Specialist and has been working on her Masters in Public Health at UWE.
 She is just finalising her first year assignments and exams.

 Jess has a background in law, having practised in private practice after qualifying as a lawyer in 2015 and holds a Law Degree and a Masters in International Business Law from Exeter University.